DeuxHuitHuit/288-toolkit/packages/dates/README.md

 ## `parseLocalDates`

-Converts a date, in the yyyy-mm-dd format, into a Date object, in the user's timezone, at midnight.
+Converts a DAY date, in the yyyy-mm-dd format, into a Date object, in the user's timezone, at midnight.

+## `parseDateTime`

+Converts a string date in a Date object.
+It makes sure that the date is valid.
+If not valid, it returns `null`.
+This is useful in UI to avoid throwing errors while formatting dates.

 ## `today`